UPBGE/UPBGE-Docs/source/manual/introduction/deeper_look.rst

 There are a number of powerful libraries the UPBGE takes advantage of:

-- **Audaspace:** A sound library for control of audio.
+- `Audaspace <https://audaspace.github.io/>`__: A sound library for control of audio.
 Uses OpenAL or SDL.
-- **Bullet:** A physics engine featuring 3D collision detection, soft body dynamics, and rigid body dynamics.
+- `Bullet <http://bulletphysics.org/wordpress/>`__: A physics engine featuring 3D collision detection, soft body dynamics, and rigid body dynamics.
-- **Detour:** A pathfinding and spatial reasoning toolkit.
+- `Detour <http://masagroup.github.io/recastdetour/>`__: A pathfinding and spatial reasoning toolkit.
-- **Recast:** A state of the art navigation mesh construction tool set for games.
+- `Recast <http://masagroup.github.io/recastdetour/>`__: A state of the art navigation mesh construction tool set for games.

 Project Development Process
 ===========================